IIIF/api/source/extension/georef/index.md

 | `gcp-georeferecing`          |  `[@BERT and @JULES]` The motivation for when the user intends to...   |
 {: .api-table #table-motivation-extension}

-- The `motivation` property _SHOULD_ be included on all Web Annotations and when included its value _MUST_ be the string "georeferencing".
+- The `motivation` property _SHOULD_ be included on all Web Annotations and when included its value _MUST_ be one of the strings listed above.
-- The `purpose` property _SHOULD_ be included on all Web Annotation `body` objects and when included its value _MUST_ be the string "gcp-georeferecing".

-Note that the linked data context provided with this document includes the formal Linked Data 1.1 Motivation Extension, and the vocabulary provided with this document contains the formal vocabulary.
+Note that the linked data context provided with this document includes the formal Linked Data 1.1 Motivation Extension, and the vocabulary provided with this document contains the formal vocabulary for the "Motvation Names" listed in the table above.

 ### 3.3 Annotation `target`